-I am originally from south Jersey.
+I was born and raised in south Jersey.
 For my undergraduate, I attended Rensselaer Polytechnic Institute in Troy, NY for Physics and Applied Mathematics.
 Upon graduating, I moved to Los Angeles in the summer of 2016 to pursue a PhD in applied mathematics at UCLA.
 Currently, I am beginning my third year of the program, and I have passed all three of my qualifying exams.

 In addition to being a graduate student and teaching assistant, I also do private tutoring for high school level, undergraduate, and intro graduate level mathematics.
 For more information, contact me!
 Also, check out 2 year old Balto below!